 One of Canada’s most enchanting places, where the mountains meet the sea, the Cape Breton Highlands National Park is a vast region that protects majestic plateaus, deeply-cut river glens and spectacular ocean scenery.
 Take a sunset hike on the Skyline Trail, Learn to Lobster Boil, or take a Parks Canada Perfect Picnic with an incredible view.

 Hike meandering trails through old growth forest stands, hug highland mountaintops, or traverse to the base of a stunning waterfall.
 With so much coastline, there are many seaside trails that offer expansive ocean views, such as the popular Skyline Trail which leads to a breathtaking headland above the Atlantic.
+Please respect your surroundings and follow the proper Trail Etiquette.

 Whether you prefer hiking deep into the woods to pitch a tent or pulling into a campsite by car, one thing is certain, you will be amazed by one of our 5000-star camping accommodations.
 For something different, the Cape Breton Highlands National Park has oTENTiks – part tent, part cabin – and a Cocoon Tree Bed, while some operators have yurts and treehouses.